cjinlee/Getting-and-Cleaning-Data_W4/CodeBook.md

  - 180 observations of  68 variables
  - subjectNum represents subject ID number
  - activityName reperesents the name of activity
- - Rest of the variables represent mean and standard deviation of each measurement
+ - Rest of the variables represent average of each variable for each activity and each subject

 Notes on variables
 - subjectNum: Int from 1 to 30